-- Bond tests should also be conducted for compatibility with the substrate.
+• Bond tests should also be conducted for compatibility with the substrate.
 It is recommended that this test be used to determine the compatibility of resilient flooring adhesives to concrete subfloors after the removal of old adhesives, curing agents, parting compounds, dust inhibitors, oil, grease, paint, varnish and other special surface treatments or conditions.
 Using the flooring material and recommended adhesives, install 3' x 3' panels spaced approximately 50" apart throughout the subfloor area.
 Select areas next to walls, columns, or other light traffic areas.
 Tape edges of panels to prevent edge drying of adhesive.
 When testing where a curing agent has been used, the curing agent must be removed in some areas for bond testing.
-If the panels are securely bonded after a period of 72 hours, you may conclude that the subfloor surface is sufficiently clean of foreign material for satisfactory installation of the resilient flooring - As an alternative to the removal of residual asphalt cutback adhesives or installing directly on metal substrates, apply a minimum 1/8" layer of cementitious underlayment, such as S-194 Patch, Underlayment and Embossing Leveler or S-466 Patch StrongTM, as approved by the underlayment manufacturer.
-All warranties and/or performance guarantees concerning thirdparty underlayment failure rest with the underlayment manufacturer and not with AHF Products. - Many adhesive removal products contain solvents that leave a residue within the subfloor.
+If the panels are securely bonded after a period of 72 hours, you may conclude that the subfloor surface is sufficiently clean of foreign material for satisfactory installation.

+- As an alternative to the removal of residual asphalt cutback adhesives or when installing over metal, you can apply a minimum 1/8" layer of cementitious underlayment, such as S-194 Patch, Underlayment and Embossing Leveler or S-466 Patch StrongTM, as approved by the underlayment manufacturer.
+All warranties and/or performance guarantees concerning third-party underlayment failure rest with the underlayment manufacturer and not with AHF Products. - Many adhesive removal products contain solvents that leave a residue within the subfloor.
 This residue can negatively affect the new adhesive and bleed through the new floor covering.
 The use of asbestos encapsulants or bridging materials over asphaltic adhesive is not recommended.
 These products may affect the bonding properties of the new adhesive. - Radiant-heated substrates must not exceed a maximum surface temperature of 85° F (29° C). - Concrete floors should be tested for alkalinity.
-The allowable readings for the installation of LVT flooring are 5 to 9 on the pH scale or as allowed by the adhesive specifications. - To retain removability of floor panels for raised access floors, choose an LVT that is the exact size of the panels and glue the tile directly to each panel.
-Do not install tile across the panel joints.
-If installing a subfloor, underlayment system over the raised access floor, any of our floors may be considered.
+The allowable readings are determined by the adhesive being used for installation.

-KEYS TO A SUCCESSFUL INSTALLATION:
+KEYS TO A SUCCESSFUL INSTALLATION